Patrolman

 After Patrolman Blakely was called to investigate a vehicle stuck in a ditch, he was later found shot to death beside that stolen vehicle.

-Patrolman Blakely had previously served with the Chesterton Police Department for two years and the Porter Police Department for one year.
+Patrolman Blakely, from Chesterton, had previously served with the Chesterton Police Department for two years and the Porter Police Department for one year.
 He was survived by his wife, daughter, four grandchildren, three brothers, sister and parents.
 One of his brothers had served as the Porter town marshal.

 View all fallen officers from the